jbussemaker/SBArchOpt/docs/algo/segomoe.md

-# SBArchOpt Interface to SEGOMOE: Super Efficient Global Optimization with Mixture of Experts
+# SEGOMOE: Super Efficient Global Optimization with Mixture of Experts

 SEGOMOE is a Bayesian optimization toolbox developed by ONERA and ISAE-SUPAERO.
 For more information refer to: